ItsMonarch04/crash-course/docs/consistency.md

 nothing about current leadership and is ignored.
 Followers return an explicit not-leader result rather than pretending to provide a local read.

-Client retries carry `(ClientId, RequestSeq)`.
-The replicated session table caches the last reply, so a duplicate sequence returns the original reply and an older sequence is rejected.
-The exactly-once window ends when the replicated session expires after log-time inactivity; clients must use a fresh identity after that point.
+Explicit replicated retries carry a `(namespace, ClientId, RequestSeq)`.
+`cc-cluster::SessionTable` caches both canonical CCKV command bytes and the canonical CCKR reply, so a duplicate is replayed without reapplying its mutation; a same sequence with different bytes is rejected and cannot become a cached success.
+The exactly-once window ends after policy-defined log-time inactivity; clients must use a fresh identity after that point.
+Ordinary host RESP commands are still adapter-local and must not be described as reconnect-stable exactly-once requests.

+The real-host spelling is `CC.REQUEST <client-u64> <sequence-u64> <write-command>
+[args...]`.
+Both identity numbers must be nonzero.
+It accepts exactly one state-changing command; reads and a multi-key `DEL` are rejected rather than being split into several hidden requests.
+A reconnect may use another socket, but the durable identity remains the caller's values, never the host's connection route counter.

 TTL deadlines are derived from the leader timestamp in the replicated entry.
 Replica wall clocks and clock skew do not affect visibility.
 Scan results are